Dmytro-kur/ForceCalc/README.md

 # Distinctiveness and Complexity

-Mobile responsiveness by changing a flex parameters mathimetical functions multiply, and rotate in calculation_canvas.js and Building an arrows for force vectors Style waves for buttons
-Force, torque, distance calculation in models.py.
-Using a recalculation for torque. numpy Make a resizes rescaled rezoomed grid for canvas Creating an interactive canvas with different coordinates for cursor

 1. For "login", "register" and "user menu" buttons Linear Gradient in css was added:
 ```
 background-image: linear-gradient(to right bottom, rgb(211, 237, 255), rgba(211, 237, 255, 0.05));